vasdee/git-tag-flow/README.md

 tag.
 This shouldn't be a problem, since this is exactly what is required when performing a deployment - at least in the multi-repo scenario.

-Note how in this examplem the service in this case matches the service folder name, this would make it very easy to create a generic pipeline that builds any service within a matched direction.
+Note how in this example the service in this case matches the service folder name, this would make it very easy to create a generic pipeline that builds any service within a matched direction.